 Housing more than 300 animals from over 100 species, the Austin Zoo and Animal Sanctuary rescues all the animals it keeps in captivity.
 This dual-purpose facility not only serves as a source of entertainment and education but also as a rescue and rehabilitation center for animals, from big cats to monkeys.
 The Austin Zoo is home to endangered lions, bears, lemurs, peacocks, and animals native to the state: Texas Longhorns, rat snakes, lizards, and more.
 If you're lucky, you'll see the staff throwing one of its beloved rescues a birthday party (they're all listed on the calendar, if you want to check ahead of time).
 The pleasant Hill Country setting adds to the visitor experience and makes it easily accessible from other tourist stops in the capital.

-The Texas Highland Lakes are a series of seven lakes formed by damming the Colorado River.
-These lakes are all on a stretch of river running from the city of Austin north about 75 miles.
-The seven lakes included in the chain are: Lake Buchanan, Inks Lake, Lake LBJ, Lake Marble Falls, Lake Travis, Lake Austin, and Lady Bird Lake.
-There are a variety of outdoor recreational activities at each of these seven lakes.
-Among the highlights are the 10-mile hike-and-bike trail at Lady Bird Lake, spas on the shores of Lake Austin, jet skiing at Lake Travis, water skiing on Lake Marble Falls, swimming at Lake LBJ, canoeing at Inks Lake, and viewing bald eagles at Lake Buchanan.Continue to 5 of 6 below.
+The Texas Highland Lakes are a series of seven lakes located on a stretch of the Colorado River that runs from the city of Austin north about 75 miles.
+The seven lakes included in the chain are Lake Buchanan, Inks Lake, Lake LBJ, Lake Marble Falls, Lake Travis, Lake Austin, and Lady Bird Lake.
+There are a variety of outdoor recreational activities at each of these seven lakes, including the 10-mile hike-and-bike trail at Lady Bird Lake, spas on the shores of Lake Austin, jet skiing at Lake Travis, water skiing on Lake Marble Falls, swimming at Lake LBJ, canoeing at Inks Lake, and viewing bald eagles at Lake Buchanan.